 Tips to Avoid a Phishing Attack

 As long as the internet has been around, cybercriminals have used phishing to trick people into handing over sensitive information or access to their device.
-Phishing is a form of social engineering where a fraudster conducts psychological manipulation to trick people into these actions that benefit the scammer.
+But individuals and organizations can avoid phishing attacks by following a few tips.

-And it’s not just those who are less computer savvy who fall for these tricks – even highly advanced tech companies and government agencies can fall victim, Hong said.
-“It’s really hard to identify these sometimes, so that’s why you have to be really vigilant,” he said.
+It’s not just those who are less computer savvy who fall for these tricks — even highly advanced tech companies and government agencies can fall victim, Hong said.
+“It’s really hard to identify these sometimes, so that’s why you have to be really vigilant.”

 “Avoid clicking on weird links.
 Use search engines,” Hong said.
 “If someone is also asking you to do something, and it seems unusual, just confirm with the individual.”